lanafrenzel/Titanic-Survival-Prediction/README.md

-Here’s an updated README based on the assumption that you’ll include the notebook and model file in the repository:

----

 # Titanic Survival Prediction

 This repository contains a machine learning project built to predict survival outcomes for passengers on the Titanic.
 Using passenger attributes like age, class, family size, and fare, this model achieves **78% accuracy on the test dataset** and **83% on the training dataset**.